viasky657/Arc-AGI-2/README.md

 The surogate judge model will learn to judge eventually on its own so the system will not require an api call to an external judge.
 This will allow the model to grow to become more accurate at tasks, become better at maintaining prior knowledge (plasticity), and decrease energy requirements to run it without losing accuracy.
 There may be some room to improve this by encoouraging the model to reduce weights (parameters) to the bare mimumim needed for tasks to reduce hardware space requirements but this will require far more care to not negatively affect preformance.

-# FeedBack and FeedForward Network Incorporation to Allow the CTM_Core and OG CTM Class to be able to dynamically adjust the thought vector generation at any point including during the Diffusion final processing output.
-(WIP)
+# FeedBack and FeedForward Network Incorporation to Allow the CTM_Core Variable Output of the OG CTM model Class and OG CTM Class to be able to dynamically adjust the thought vector generation at any point including during the Diffusion final processing output Based on Entropy in Generation and allowing the Higher Layers (More Conscious Parts of the Model) to Influence the Lower Layers (Less Conscious Parts of the Model that Often First Begin the Generations from the Model Input).
+This is Biologically Inpsired by How Humans have their Higher Level Consciousness Influence Their Lower-Level Thoughts.
+It also has an option for Bidirectional Dynamic Binary Patches with Entropy (In Place of Tokens) to Allow the CTM Model to Generate Its Thoughts and Adjust Them At Any Point in the Generation If Its Confidnece Is Low Up to 10 Times Before Being Required to Finish the Generation and Output Its Final Output.(WIP)

-Excellent, the changes have been applied successfully.

 I have now implemented the internal feedback mechanism within the OriginalCTMCore itself.
 This enhancement allows the CTM to modulate its own thought process dynamically, iteration by iteration.